EdwardBurden/EdwardBurden.github.io/_posts/2019-09-09-test-update2.md

 ---
 layout: post
 author: Eddy b
-title : My Custom update 1
+title : My Custom update
-project : Project2
+project : Project 2
+category : Updates
 ---
 A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.